 GeneCards Summary for EXT2 Gene

 EXT2 (Exostosin Glycosyltransferase 2) is a Protein Coding gene.
-Diseases associated with EXT2 include Exostoses, Multiple, Type 2 and Seizures, Scoliosis, And Macrocephaly Syndrome.
-Among its related pathways are heparan sulfate biosynthesis and Glycosaminoglycan metabolism.
-GO annotations related to this gene include protein homodimerization activity and transferase activity, transferring glycosyl groups.
-An important paralog of this gene is EXT1.
+Diseases associated with EXT2 include Seizures, Scoliosis, And Macrocephaly/Microcephaly Syndrome and Exostoses, Multiple, Type Ii.
+Among its related pathways are Mesodermal Commitment Pathway and Glycosaminoglycan metabolism.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and transferase activity, transferring glycosyl groups.
+An important paralog of this gene is EXTL3.

 Glycosyltransferase required for the biosynthesis of heparan-sulfate.
 The EXT1/EXT2 complex possesses substantially higher glycosyltransferase activity than EXT1 or EXT2 alone.
 Appears to be a tumor suppressor.
 Required for the exosomal release of SDCBP, CD63 and syndecan (PubMed:22660413).